xanderlent/intel-npu-highlevel-rpms/README.md

     - transformers (TODO)
   - transformers (TODO)
     - tokenizers (TODO)
-      - rust-numpy (TODO: Needs nalgebra ^0.32 which isn't packaged in F41+.)
+      - rust-esaxx-rs
+        - rust-criterion (TODO: All the dependencies were orphaned leaves and removed from F41+.
+Also only a dev dependency?)
       - rust-macro\_rules\_attribute
         - rust-macro\_rules\_attribute-proc\_macro
       - rust-monostate
         - rust-monostate-impl
+      - rust-numpy (TODO: Needs nalgebra ^0.32 which isn't packaged in F41+.)
       - rust-rayon-cond
       - rust-spm\_precompiled
-      - rust-esaxx-rs
+      - rust-unicode-normalization-alignments
-        - rust-criterion (TODO: All the dependencies were orphaned leaves and removed from F41+.
-Also only a dev dependency?)
     - safetensors (+numpy,+torch extras, since they're in Fedora, but without other extras like Tensorflow)
   - pyroma (only required for +dev)
   - sphinx-book-theme (only required for +dev)